Paypal Payment Option

 Swift's litter (May 29, 2013)

-This is a Pocket puppy and he was born without a tail.
+This guy was born without a tail.
 He will be our new breeding sire of stumpy tail heelers.

 Everyone who had reserved for a blue female (and now male) and has waited so patiently-Thank you!

 These are Australian Stumpy Tail Heelers and are also registered with the Working Stock Dog World Registry